Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/images/segment.excalidraw.svg"
 </div>

 Both Rich and Textual work with segments to generate content.
-When you run a Textual app you are seeing hundreds or perhaps thousands of segments combined together.
+A Textual app is the result of combining hundreds, or perhaps thousands, of segments,

 #### Strips

 A [Strip][textual.strip.Strip] is a container for a number of segments covering a single *line* (or row) in the Widget.
-A Strip will at least one segment, but often many more.
+A Strip will contain at least one segment, but often many more.

 A `Strip` is constructed from a list of Segment objects.
 Here's now you might construct a strip that displays the text "Hello, World!", but with the second word in bold: